Harvey J. Graff: Higher Education: History, Present, and Future

 Graff critically engages with the history and contemporary challenges of universities in his recent and forthcoming works.
 His hybrid autobiography, My Life With Literacy: The Continuing Education of a Historian (2024), offers a reflective exploration of his personal and academic journey.
 In this work, Graff examines the interconnectedness of his personal experiences, political influences, academic scholarship, and the cities where he lived and worked.
 He describes the book as a “new intersectionality,” highlighting the complex interplay of these factors throughout his life and career.
 In addition to his autobiography, Graff has completed several projects that address academic change, student experiences, and institutional transformation.
 Reconstructing the "Uni-versity": From the Ashes of the "Mega- and Multi-versity" to the Futures of Higher Education is published by Bloomsbury Academic in 2025.
 In August 2025, Graff published Changing Paths of Academic Lives: Revising How We Understand Higher Education, 1960s to 2020s and Beyond (WAC Clearinghouse Publications and University Press of Colorado), a collection of original essays for which he served as editor and wrote the introduction.
-The volume appears in the Practices and Possibilities series and examines transformations in higher education over six decades.
-These works critically examine the evolution of universities and the challenges they face in the modern educational landscape.

-Graff is also preparing Education for Citizenship or Disciplining for Civility?
-The Contradictions of the Private in the Public Land Grant University, which is under review and planned for publication in 2026.